Breakthrough/PySceneDetect/manual/api/migration_guide.rst

 `VideoManager` Class
 ===============================================================

 `VideoManager` has been deprecated and replaced with :py:mod:`scenedetect.backends`.
-For most applications, the :py:func:`open_video <scenedetect.backends.open_video>` function should be used instead:
+For most applications, the :py:func:`open_video <scenedetect.open_video>` function should be used instead:

 .. code:: python